dougfleer/osticket-prereqs/README.md

 ### Step 7: Post-Installation Cleanup
 1. Removed the `setup` directory to secure the installation.
 2. Set `ost-config.php` to "Read" only to prevent unauthorized changes.

-<h2>Skills Demonstrated</h2>

-- **Cloud Resource Management**: Provisioning and managing virtual machines in Azure.
-- **Web Server Configuration**: Expertise in setting up and configuring IIS.
-- **Database Administration**: Managing MySQL databases with HeidiSQL.
-- **Software Installation and Integration**: Seamless integration of PHP and osTicket components.
-- **Problem-Solving**: Troubleshooting installation issues and ensuring system compatibility.

-By following this guide, you will have successfully installed and configured osTicket on a Windows 10 virtual machine.
-This comprehensive process showcases proficiency in cloud platforms, system administration, and application deployment.